Leon Constantine: Leeds United

-Constantine had been linked with a number of League One clubs throughout pre-season, however he agreed a contract in principle with Leeds United when they were in administration, paying out of his own pocket to take part in the pre-season programme.
-Leeds later completed the signing of Constantine on a two-year contract on 7 August 2007.
+Constantine had been linked with several League One clubs throughout pre-season; however, he agreed a contract in principle with Leeds United when they were in administration, paying out of his own pocket to take part in the pre-season programme.
+Leeds later signed a two-year contract with Constantine on 7 August 2007.
 Constantine started his first game for Leeds in the 2–1 defeat to Bury in the Football League Trophy where he scored in the 8th minute.
 His career at Leeds was blighted by injury, however, leading to him only making a handful of appearances for the club.

 Constantine scored his first league goal for Leeds in their 3–1 home defeat at the hands of Oldham Athletic on 1 January 2008.
 However, he was hit by injury again, breaking his arm in this same game after scoring, leading to a two-month lay-off.
 In March, Constantine was sent to Oldham on loan to help him re-gain match fitness, scoring twice in seven appearances.

 Northampton Town

-On 2 July Constantine completed a free transfer move to League One side Northampton Town after falling out of favour with Gary McAllister.
+On 2 July, Constantine completed a free transfer move to League One side Northampton Town after falling out of favour with Gary McAllister.
 After only scoring three goals for Northampton and receiving boos from the club's own fans, he joined League One rivals Cheltenham Town on a one-month loan on 20 March 2009.
 He returned to Northampton on 20 April after scoring one goal against Huddersfield Town in six matches.

 Hereford United

-Having been released by Northampton, Constantine signed for Hereford United one a one-year contract on 29 June 2009, becoming the first striker signed by new coach John Trewick following his clear out of club's playing staff.
+Having been released by Northampton, Constantine signed for Hereford United on a one-year contract on 29 June 2009, becoming the first striker signed by new coach John Trewick following his clear out of club's playing staff.
 He was released at the end of the season following a disappointing year.

 York City

 He joined Conference Premier side York City on a contract until the end of the 2010–11 season on 3 September 2010, teaming up with his former manager at Port Vale, Martin Foyle.
 The next day he made his debut, scoring the second goal in a 2–0 victory over Rushden & Diamonds.
 Constantine scored on his first start for York with the second goal in a 2–0 victory over Hayes & Yeading United on 18 September.
-Having finished the season with eight goals in 29 appearances he was released by York on 23 June 2011 after being told he could find another club.
+Having finished the season with eight goals in 29 appearances, York released him on 23 June 2011.